Miguel Cabrera Player Props: Tigers vs. Athletics

-Miguel Cabrera and his .389 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Oakland Athletics and JP Sears on July 4 at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.389 on-base percentage in past 10 games, 65 points above season-long percentage), battle starting pitcher Ken Waldichuk and the Oakland Athletics at Comerica Park, Wednesday at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rockies.
+He strung together two hits (going 2-for-4) in his last game against the Athletics.

 Miguel Cabrera Game Info & Props vs. the Athletics